NBISweden/elixir_evaluation_evaluation/docs/results_2.md

   dapollonia_and_abrami_1997 --- cohen_1981
 ```

-The two meta analyses have different conclusions:
+The three meta analyses have different conclusions:

 - `[Clayson, 2009]`: this meta analysis concludes that there are
   many papers that report a link between